- Class Rosters

 Please see Online Census Rosters for Dropping/Withdrawing Students above.

 In order to attend class, all students should either be on your roster, or have received and Add Authorization Code from you and have a computer printout receipt from Enrollment Services or their MyCOM Portal as proof of registration.
 If your class has prerequisites or co-requisites, please verify that the student is eligible to take your class.
+See below.

 Enforcement of prerequisites takes place at the time of enrollment, no longer at the classroom level.
 Students enrolled in classes that appear on class rosters or waitlists have met prerequisite requirements.